AltiMario/rama/README.md

 ```

-Then you can use next query in Graphana to see it: SELECT "value" FROM "healthcheck.xxx.yyy.zzz.iii.your_service_port.your_api_name_from_config".
+Then you can use next query in Graphana to see it: SELECT "value" FROM "healthcheck.your_api_name_from_config.xxx.yyy.zzz.iii.your_service_port".
 It will show "1" if health of your application is good.

 ## Troubleshooting.